njtierney/neato/README.md

 # neato

 This is a set of functions that I use somewhat regularly.
+These are currently to do with decision trees and multiple imputation.

+My general workflow in R is to make a function after I copy and paste some code more than once.
+Sometimes I find myself using these functions more than once, across different papers.
+So I decided to make an R package with a few of these functions, called “neato”.
+I called it this in the hope that one day someone will find one of these functions and say: “neato!”, because hey, it’s pretty neat!

+I hope that the more I write into this package, the better I’ll get at writing R packages and the more I can contribute to the R community.
+I’d also like to thank people like Hadley Wickham and Hilary Parker for writing materials to inspire me to contribute to R.

-Current functions are:
+Current functions in `neato` are:

 - `importance_table`
 - `importance_plot`